How to Pay Your Credit Card Bills & Outstanding Balances Each Month?

 How do you pay credit card bills: DBS/POSB, UOB, OCBC, HSBC, Citibank, Maybank, CIMB, Standard Chartered

 As far as technology goes, digital banking has streamlined credit card bill payments tremendously.
-More so, with the advent of ibanking apps, instances of phone or in-person banking have significantly decreased.
-All your bills (including utilities, education fees, etc.) can virtually (no pun intended) be settled via banking apps.
+You can pay your credit card bills online with iBanking apps, so it is not surprising that instances of phone or in-person banking have significantly decreased.

 In general, your credit card bill can also be settled via other alternative banking methods: